icons8/megacreator-docs/docs/index.md

 * **Outline** is available for text objects and adds an outline of variable thickness that can be recolored.
 * **Harmonization** is available for user-uploaded objects and is used to adjust the color balance of an image to make it fit the project.

-After we resized an icon and adjusted its opacity to make it a backround accent, we also placed several **illustrations** that fit the theme of our project.
+After we resized an icon and adjusted its opacity to make it act as a backround accent, we also placed several **illustrations** that fit the theme of our project.
 The illustration menu filters are more extensive than those in the icons section: you can sort by technique, mood and colors amongst other parameters:

 <p align="center">
   <img width="900" src="/public/illsearch.png">
 </p>

-One of the illustrations we placed blends with the background, so we had to **recolor** it:
+One of the illustrations we decided to use blends with the background, so we need to **recolor** it:
 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/recolor.mp4" type="video/mp4"></video>

 Now it's time to add **text**.
-In the corresponding section of the tool you are able to place text of a preset size and explore all fonts we have.
+In the corresponding section of the tool you are able to place text blocks of a preset size and explore all fonts we have.
 Mega Creator uses [Google Fonts](https://fonts.google.com/) for all your text-based needs.

-After placing a text-object you can change its color, weight, line spacing, formatting and alignment:
+After placing a text object you can change its color, weight, line spacing, formatting and alignment:

 <p align="center">
   <img width="900" src="/public/text.png">